1. MICRO-PERFORATION QUALITY.

 The benefits of our proprietary broach pin punch process include clean, sharp holes, helping to avoid the “punch craters”, veneer tear-out, and rounded, light-reflecting edges synonymous with other manufacturing methods.

 For effective resonate sound absorption to occur, a micro-perforation’s passage must be smooth with clean and sharp edges.
 These conditions allow air inside the passage to efficiently move en masse, resonating back and forth at thousands of times per second.

 Most MPPs are manufactured using a punch perforator machine, which works well with soft materials such as fabric and leather, but not with wood veneer.
-The punching process crushes veneer, resulting in course micro-perforations with fractured passages, which disrupts and restricts the resonating airflow.
-It’s a process equivilent to using a hammer to remove the core of an apple.
+The punching process crushes veneer, resulting in coarse micro-perforations with fractured passages, which disrupt and restrict the resonating airflow.
+It’s a process equivalent to using a hammer to remove the core of an apple.
 It’s one method, but it’s definitely not ideal.